 What Is Ethics in Nursing?

-In 1953, the International Council of Nursing was the first to adopt Code of Ethics for Nurses.
+In 1953, the International Council of Nursing was the first to adopt the Code of Ethics for Nurses.
 Like The Code, the ICN’s code has been revised to reflect the current healthcare environment.

 Both codes make the patient the focus of the nurses’ work, ensuring they provide compassionate patient care and ease or prevent suffering.
 These guidelines help nurses with challenging decision-making.